ibm-cloud-security/app-id-sample-java/README.md

 ### Prerequisites
 Before you begin make sure that IBM Cloud CLI, docker and kubectl installed and that you have a running kubernetes cluster.
 You also need an IBM Cloud container registry namespace.
-You can find your <REGISTRY_DOMAIN> and <REPOSITORY_NAMESPACE> using `ibmcloud cr namespaces`.
+You can find your REGISTRY_DOMAIN and REPOSITORY_NAMESPACE using `ibmcloud cr namespaces`.

 ### Deployment

 **Important:** Before going live, remove https://localhost:9443/* from the list of web redirect URLs located in "Identity Providers" -> "Manage" page in the AppID dashboard.

+1. Navigate to the WebApplication directory, and do:

+    `mvn clean install`

 1. Login to IBM Cloud: